ahlstromcj/seq66/README.md

     *   Version 0.95.1:
         *   Added 'auto' option to song-start-mode setting.
+        *   Added missing harmonic-transposition option to the pattern editor.
         *   Fixed issues with some of the file-dialogs.
         *   Fixed issues with editing keystrokes being passed from the tabbed editors to the main window (and the live frame).